tkareine/jekyll-minibundle/README.md

 # Jekyll Minibundle plugin

-A straightforward asset bundling plugin for [Jekyll](http://jekyllrb.com/), utilizing external minification tool of your choice.
-Provides asset concatenation for bundling and asset fingerprinting with MD5 digest for cache busting.
-No other runtime dependencies besides the minification tool (not even other gems).
+A straightforward asset bundling plugin for [Jekyll][Jekyll], utilizing external minification tool of your choice.
+It provides asset concatenation for bundling and asset fingerprinting with MD5 digest for cache busting.
+There are no other runtime dependencies besides the minification tool (not even other gems).

 Tested with Ruby MRI 1.9.3 and 2.0.0.
 Ruby 1.8 is *not* supported.